 This letter is notstating that you willbe fined or your property forcibly abated, it is a warning regarding your legal responsibility that a property owner and/or tenant maybe fined if the violation(s) are, or become, a significant risk if not properly abated.

 Ashland Fire & Rescue is advising that greater efforts be made on your property to meet the June 15th deadline for weed abatement and to maintain minimum fire safety standards throughout fire season.
 Minimum fire safety standards are listed in the letter you received.

-For further recommendations to improve the defensible space around your property please visit fireadaptedashland.org.
+For further recommendations to improve the defensible space around your property beyond this ordinance, please visit fireadaptedashland.org.

-After reviewing the requirements set forth in the letter AND have thoroughly evaluated the referenced property and you have specific questions regarding this notice or have other pertinent questions, please email email@example.com or call 541-552-2246 and we will respond as soon as we are able.
+After reviewing the requirements set forth in the letter AND thoroughly evaluating the referenced property, if you have specific questions regarding this notice or have other pertinent questions, please email email@example.com or call 541-552-2246 and we will respond as soon as we are able.